9 of the Best Food Stocks to Buy Right Now

 Hardly a sexy place to park your money, food stocks are somewhat of an afterthought in bull markets.
 But this narrative changes during bearish cycles.
 In an email to InvestorPlace, Veljko Fotak, PhD Associate Professor Department of Finance School of Management University at Buffalo wrote the following:

-Yet that doesn’t mean that you can blindly pick food stocks to buy.
-Every situation is different, with some companies featuring greater financial stability than others.
-Moreover, certain organizations have been able to adjust to the crisis, which is not a universal achievement.
+Furthermore, in April, we saw the personal saving rate spike to 33%, a record by a country mile since the government kept track of this data.
+This reflects a transition away from discretionary spending to the essentials, which obviously bodes well for food stocks to buy.

-In addition, you must consider the consumer.
-All of us have had to make sudden changes to our lifestyle.
-However, individual responses vary, posing challenges to businesses.
+At the same time, with states reopening businesses such as restaurants, we should expect to see an uptick in dining out, particularly among well-heeled workers.
+Therefore, investors have many options on how to approach this sector.

-Ultimately, though, the bottom line is that people are stressing over this unprecedented crisis.
+Ultimately, though, the bottom line is that people are still stressed over this unprecedented novel coronavirus crisis.
 At least for the next few months, the food industry should enjoy unusually bullish tailwinds.
 Here are nine food stocks to buy.

 Food Stocks to Buy: Kroger (KR)